TritonDataCenter/node-smartdc/README.md

     $ sdc-getmachine f8f995da-086f-e8f5-c062-992139432c4f
     Object is Gone (410)

-There's a lot more you can do, like manage snapshots, analytics, keys, tags, etc. For the *Joyent* cloud, you can read more at <https://docs.joyent.com>.
+There's a lot more you can do, like manage snapshots, keys, tags, etc. For the *Joyent* cloud, you can read more at <https://docs.joyent.com>.